What are genes and what is gene therapy?

 Although it is widely agreed that Parkinson’s is not usually inherited through the genes our parents pass on, researchers believe that gene therapy will one day be able to prevent the death of dopamine-producing cells in the brain and help to revitalise dying cells in the early stages of the disease.
 This is important as current treatments tend to become less effective over time and only control symptoms – they do not slow or halt the progression of Parkinson’s.
 Gene therapy has the potential to alter the way neurons (nerve cells) in the brain work.

 The aim of current research is to be able to deliver specific genes directly into neurons in the affected area of the brain.
-The three types of gene therapy being researched at present are:
+Three gene therapy approaches have already entered clinical testing:

-- Restoring nerve cell activity in the brain - in Parkinson’s the nerve cells in the basal ganglia area of the brain may become overactive.
-This part of the brain helps to control movement so any changes in this region will effect on your movement.
-This over-activity can be lessened by a chemical produced in the brain called GABA.
+- Restoring nerve cell activity in the brain - in Parkinson’s, nerve cells in the basal ganglia area of the brain become overactive.
+This part of the brain helps to control movement so any changes in this region will affect movement.
+For some time, scientists argued that this over-activity could be lessened by increasing the activity of enzymes used to produce GABA - a neurotransmitter normally produced in the brain.
+However, the results of early trials did not support the efficacy of the approach and have been discontinued.
+New ways to control the abnormal activity (by for example using light responsive genes/proteins) are under development and are likely to form the second generation approaches in this area.

 How can beneficial genes be delivered into the brain?